StructuralNeurobiologyLab/SyConn/docs/segmentation_datasets.md

 When running `dataset_analysis` one can include only a subset of the attributes to avoid problems with non-consistent entries (see below).
 As most functions, `dataset_analysis` can either run on a single shared memory system or on a distributed custer using `qsub`.

+It also is recommended to preprocess the meshes of the SegmentationObjects.
+See `mesh_proc_chunked` in `syconn/proc/sd_proc.py`.

 ## Usage